 Treatment involves surgery to open and drain the abscess.

-- Surgery is done using local numbing medicine, along with medicine to make you sleepy or spinal anesthesia.
+- Surgery is done using local numbing medicine, along with medicine to make you sleepy.
+Spinal anesthesia may be used.

 - If the pus collection is deep, you may need to stay in the hospital until the abscess has completely drained.

 - After surgery, you need warm sitz baths (sitting in a tub of warm water).
 This helps relieve pain, reduce swelling, and make the abscess easier to drain.

 Drained abscesses are usually left open and no stitches are needed.

 Your doctor may prescribe pain medication and antibiotics.